 A steamer or pasta cooker is great for making soups, stews, and boiling lobsters.
 A separate top basket steams vegetables, fish, and other items in the deep-sided pot, which has a pasta insert that lifts out to drain.

 The bamboo steamer ensures that the food is cooked evenly without drying out.
-It's the easiest way to prepare many different kinds of dumplings without using any oil or fat.
+It’s the easiest way to prepare many different kinds of dumplings without using any oil or fat.
+There are many bamboo steamer baskets available.

 A griddle is a vast, flat pan with a nonstick surface that is ideal for cooking eggs, pancakes, grilled cheese, bacon, hamburgers, and other quick-cooking dishes.